NANITH777/Diabetes-Prediction-ID3_Alg-ML-Models/README.md

 ## Results and Conclusion

 Our analysis showed that the RandomForestClassifier model had the best performance for predicting diabetes on this dataset.
 However, it is important to note that each model has its advantages and limitations, and further analysis may be needed to refine predictions.

-## Execution Instructions

-To run this code, please follow these steps:
-1. Clone this repository to your local machine.
-2. Ensure you have installed all dependencies listed in the requirements.txt file.
-3. Run the main script to train and evaluate the models.

-Feel free to customize this README by replacing the generic sections with the specific details of your project.
-If you have screenshots, code demos, or other relevant resources, feel free to include them in your repository and reference them in your README.